apache/cordova-plugin-file/doc/index.md

 * library: The application's Library directory
 * documents: The application's Documents directory
 * cache: The application's Cache directory
-* app-bundle: The application's bundle; the location of the app itself on disk
+* bundle: The application's bundle; the location of the app itself on disk (read-only)
 * root: The entire device filesystem

 By default, the library and documents directories can be synced to iCloud.
 You can also request two additional filesystems, "library-nosync" and "documents-nosync", which represent a special non-synced directory within the Library or Documents filesystem.